MrWillCom/awesome/README.md

 *   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.

-*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be
+*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll as it should be

 *   [radix-ui/primitives](https://github.com/radix-ui/primitives) - Radix Primitives is an open-source UI component library for building high-quality, accessible design systems and web apps.
 Maintained by @workos.